RuiyangJu/RG-KCR/README.md

   ```

 ### Test_Aug:
-* You can test the baseline models and our model on synthetic test set as follows:
+* You can test the model on synthetic test set as follows:
   ```
     cd Seal-Robust-KCR/yolov12
     python test_aug_rtdetr_resnet50.py